townie/cassandra/README.md

 If a block is passed in we will yield the row key and columns for each record returned.

-Please note that Cassandra returns a row for each row that has existed in the system since gc\_grace\_seconds.
+Please note that CCassandra returns a row for each row that has existed in the system since gc\_grace\_seconds.
 This is because deleted row keys are marked as deleted, but left in the system until the cluster has had resonable time to replicate the deletion.
 This function attempts to suppress deleted rows (actually any row returned without